The dollar continues to move away from $970

 Whereas, Ricardo Bustamante, Deputy Manager of Capitaria Studies, warns that, “The rate differential between Chile and the United States should continue to decrease, which will support the rise in the price of the greenback in our country.
 In any case, the Fed minutes and some economic data coming out in the coming days could create volatility in the exchange rate.

-Also, Chile’s peso and most Latin American currencies rose on Tuesday as investors awaited the release of minutes from the Federal Reserve’s last meeting, with investors anticipating the US central bank’s next interest rate moves.
+Besides, Chile’s peso and most Latin American currencies rose ahead of the release of the minutes of the last Federal Reserve meeting.When investors are optimistic about the next interest rate actions of the US central bank.

-The US Federal Reserve is expected to cut the federal funds rate in June, according to a slight majority of economists polled by Reuters, saying the biggest risk is that the first rate cut will be later than expected. .
+According to a slight majority of economists surveyed by Reuters, SThe US Federal Reserve is expected to cut the federal funds rate in JuneThat said, the biggest risk was that the first rate cut would be later than expected.

-Meanwhile, the Chilean peso is gaining strength in line with the rise in copper futures, one of its main supports.
+Meanwhile, the Chilean peso strengthened in line with a rise in copper futures, one of its main supports.
 Reuters reported that copper prices rose on Tuesday after China cut mortgage rates, but gains were limited as investors expected more support for the economy of the world’s top metals consumer.

-Like this, andThe three-month price of copper on the main futures exchange, Comex, rose 0.36% to US$3.85 a pound.
+Like this, andThe three-month price of copper on the main futures exchange Comex rose 0.70% to US$3.87 a pound.
 Meanwhile, spot copper rose 0.02% to US$3.79 per pound on the London Metal Exchange.

-China announced the biggest-ever cut to its benchmark mortgage rate on Tuesday, cutting the key rate on a five-year loan by 25 basis points.
+China announced the biggest-ever cut to its benchmark mortgage rate on Tuesday, cutting the key five-year lending rate by 25 basis points, the biggest cut since the benchmark rate was introduced in 2019 and analysts said.
+Much more than expected.

+“The thinking is that if China steps on the accelerator, global growth will accelerate.
+“Then you’ll start to see selling of dollars and pennies in emerging markets,” said Adam Button, chief currency analyst at ForexLive in Toronto.

 “Cutting mortgage rates more than expected is obviously positive, but people expect more action from the central bank,” said Ole Hansen, head of commodity strategy at Saxo Bank in Copenhagen.